Seidzi/Giraffe/README.md

 # Giraffe
-A tool for automatically creating a table from an external source schema
+A tool for automatically creating a table ddl from an external source schema

 Usage: Giraffe [options]
   Options: